-8. It is in the best interest of the DBOSBA to request continuance of its school board services contract under the provisions of Public Law 93-638 to Navajo school boards.
+9. It is in the best interest of the DBOSBA to request continuance of its school board services contract under the provisions of Public Law 93-638 to Navajo school boards.

-NOW THEREFORE BE IT RESOLVED:
+NOW THEREFORE BE IT RESOLVED, THAT;

-1. The Diné Bi Olta School Board Association hereby approves the Diné Bi Olta School Board Association's Proposal for Re-Contracting to continue administering Bureau Of Indian Affairs (BIA) and Bureau Of Indian Education (BIE) contract funds under the provisions of Public Law 93-638 Indian Self-Determination and Education Assistance Act for the period of July 1, 2016 and ending June 30, 2019.
+1. The Diné Bi Olta School Board Association hereby approves the Diné Bi Olta School Board Association's Proposal for Re-Contracting to continue administering Bureau Of Indian Affairs (BIA) and Bureau Of Indian Education (BIE) contract funds under the provisions of Public Law 93-638 Indian Self-Determination and Education Assistance Act for the period of July 1, 2019 and ending June 30, 2023.

 2. The Diné Bi Olta School Board Association respectfully requests the Navajo Nation Board of Education to approve its P.L.
-93-638 proposal for contract re-contracting; including the approval of the Health, Education and Human Resources of the Navajo Nation Council.
+93-638 proposal as a "mature contract" for re-contracting; including the approval of the Health, Education and Human Resources of the Navajo Nation Council.

-I, hereby certify that the foregoing resolution was duly considered by the Executive Board of the Diné Bi Olta School Board Association, Inc. at a duly called meeting with a quorum was present with a motioned by Margie Begay, seconded by Jeanne Haskie, to approve said Resolution and same was passed by a vote of $\underline{4}$ in favor, $\underline{1}$ abstained, and $\underline{0}$ opposed, this $\underline{8^{th}}$ day of February 2016.
+I, hereby certify that the foregoing resolution was duly considered by the Executive Board of the Diné Bi Olta School Board Association, Inc. at a duly called meeting in which a quorum was present and same was passed by a vote of $\underline{6}$ in favor, $\underline{0}$ abstained, and $\underline{0}$ opposed, this $\underline{4}^{\text{th}}$ day of February 2019.